CnrIacBaGit/In-Depth-Fractional-RothC/readme.txt

 	"gamma" - the coefficient of SOC inputs allocation between DPM and RPM pools;
 	"C0{0,1,2,3}" - initial value of concentrations for 4 SOC pools;
 	"H0" - H0+z is the initial value of water head distribution in iteration process used to determine steady-state solution of Richards equation;
+	"soc_inputs_divisor" - a constant, on which SOC inputs are divided during the simulation;
     Simulation parameters:
 	"Tm" - ending time in days;
 	"NB" - number of cells in a finite-difference grid;
 	"LB" - domain depth in meters;
 	"testing" - mode 1 - solves artificially constructed testing problem, mode 2 - solves advection-diffusion-reaction equations for SOC components without advection term;
 	"fr_eps" - accuracy threshold for fixed memory computation of fractional derivatives;
+	"summing_depth" - depth, m, down to which output variables are integrated;
+	"boundary_v" - first-order (1) or second-order (2) approximation of flow velocity and its derivative in boundary points;
     Output parameters:
 	"Om" - output time interval in days;
 	"Zoutstep" - values in cells i*Zoutstep, i=0,...,  will be written in output files;